Building a WalT image from a Dockerfile

 • option --from-dir allows to specify a local directory on the client.

-In both cases, a Dockerfile must be present at the root of the specified repository or directory.
-The other files contained in the repository or directory may be used in ADD and COPY instructions.
+When using --from-url, one may use option --sub-dir to target a specific sub-directory of the git repository to be used for the build.
+Otherwise the root directory is used.
+In any case, a Dockerfile must be present in the target directory.
+The other files contained in the target directory may be used in ADD and COPY instructions.

 As a last command argument, one has to specify the name of the resulting image.
 If this name is already in use, the previous image will be overwritten (after a confirmation prompt).